FAVORITE VEGETABLES AND FRUITS

 What do people really feed their guinea pigs?
 It's different for everyone and depends on what is in season, whether you are interested in foraging for greens, and what you think is good for your guinea pig, not to mention what your pig is willing to eat.
 Every pig is different: some have medical conditions requiring special diets.
 A few pigs don't like cabbage or cilantro.
 Others hate tomatoes (a staple in my home).
 Who knows what will turn your pig's head?
-Whatever you offer your guinea pigs, introduce foods slowly, offer a variety, and be sure to provide unlimited high quality hay and plain pellets (if your guinea pig is not prone to bladder stones).
+Whatever you offer your guinea pigs, introduce foods slowly, offer a variety, and be sure to provide unlimited high quality hay (always!) and plain pellets (if your guinea pig is not prone to bladder stones).

 Swannie's guinea pig Jubilee enjoys a colorful fresh salad at right.

 The lists in the diet section provide nutritional content for a variety of vegetables and fruits.
 But not all foods are equal, nor should all be fed in unlimited quantities.
 Here are a few commonly held opinions:

 - Variety, variety, variety -- modest amounts of a variety of vegs (and a few fruits) are best

 - Fruits should be only a small part of the diet

 - Don't give too many carrots -- at most, only a small carrot every other day or so

 - Avoid or severely limit cruciferous vegetables like cabbage, broccoli, Brussels sprouts and cauliflower as they may cause gas

 - Cut up celery in small pieces so the strings don't cause problems